Nalepella

 Nalepella, the rust mites, is a genus of very small Trombidiform mites in the family Phytoptidae.
 They are commonly found on a variety of conifers, including hemlock, spruce, balsam fir, and pine.
 They sometimes infest Christmas trees in nurseries.
-Nalepella mites are vagrants, meaning they circulate around the tree: females overwinter in bark cracks.
+Nalepella mites are vagrants, meaning they circulate around the tree; females overwinter in bark cracks.
 Infested spruce emit a characteristic odour.

 Distribution

 The genus is holarctic, and species are found in North America, Europe, and China.

 Effects

 The mites feed on the cell sap of the tree's needles, sometimes causing severe damage.
 Typical effects from a Nalepella infestation include needle discolouration and premature needle drop.
 The colour of discolouration varies by species; for example, Nalepella tsugifoliae causes yellowed or grey discolouration, while Nalepella halourga's discolouration is more bronze in colour.
-Some species are considered serious pests of ornamental coniforous trees.
+Some species are considered serious pests of ornamental coniferous trees.
 They are commonly found on Christmas trees in North America and Europe, and they may seriously damage the tree.

 Spruce infested by Nalepella were found to increase emissions of certain compounds that may cause the characteristic smell of infested plants.
 Another study in 2009 found that some compounds emitted by infected spruce attracted or repelled Hylobius abietis, another pest of conifers.